-Dauntless, Inc., a Seattle-location software developer supplying point-of-sale and monitoring software program to the cannabis industry, has obtained pot income software program employer Soro.
+Dauntless, Inc., a Seattle-location software developer supplying point-of-sale and monitoring software program to the cannabis industry, has acquired pot income software program company Soro.

 “The imaginative and prescient is to construct a whole atmosphere around what it method to be a hashish business,” Tindall stated.
-“By setting our software together we have a complete stack, a completely integrated providing, and that doesn’t certainly exist but — no longer from the grower all of the manner to the retail plant sale … there isn’t all and sundry who are doing the stop-to-cease product suite at this factor.”
+“By setting our software together w, we have a complete stack, a completely integrated providing, and that doesn’t certainly exist, but — no longer from the grower to the retail plant sale … there isn’t all and sundry who are doing the stop-to-cease product suite at this factor.”

 Soro brings to Dauntless its analytics and patron courting management income software program, which connects growers and packages.
 Soro will keep its emblem call for now, Tindall stated.
 Dauntless, which launched in 2013, provides traceability and compliance for growers and point-of-sale, compliance, and stock control software to retailers.